MarcinPasynczuk/HangMan/README.md

 # HangMan
-HangMan game in Java by me, it's choing one of 20 random words.
+HangMan game in Java.
+It's choing randomly one of 20 words.